Max Kepler Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Orioles have the 17th-ranked team ERA among all league pitching staffs (4.30).

-- Orioles pitchers combine to rank 20th in baseball in home runs given up (98 total, 1.2 per game).
+- Orioles pitchers combine to surrender 99 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Bradish gets the start for the Orioles, his 15th of the season.
-He is 4-3 with a 3.75 ERA and 67 strikeouts in 72 2/3 innings pitched.
+- Irvin makes the start for the Orioles, his seventh of the season.
+He is 1-3 with a 7.18 ERA and 27 strikeouts through 26 1/3 innings pitched.

-- In his most recent appearance on Sunday against the Seattle Mariners, the right-hander went seven innings, giving up two earned runs while surrendering two hits.
+- The lefty's most recent time out was on Monday against the Cincinnati Reds, when he threw three innings, surrendering one earned run while allowing three hits.

+- The 29-year-old has put together a 7.18 ERA and 9.2 strikeouts per nine innings in eight games this season, while allowing a batting average of .309 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.